All Episodes

 And it just raises so many new and different questions.

-So anyway, we bring back Luke Rosiak.
+So anyway, we bring back Luke Roziak.

-He is with the Daily Caller, and he's got a new piece out today that slowly but surely it's like one big puzzle in the middle of a room, and we have it squared off on the outside, and now we're filling in the middle, and a picture is beginning to emerge here.
+Slowly but surely, it's like one big puzzle in the middle of a room, and we have it squared off on the outside, and now we're filling in the middle, and a picture is beginning to emerge here.

-And Imran apparently appeared to have wanted police to find Debbie Wasserman Schultz's laptop, so we add a level of intrigue here that we didn't have before.
+And Imran apparently appeared to have wanted police to find Debbie Wasserman Schultz's laptop.

-Uh we'll stay on this story that the media ignores.
+We'll stay on this story that the media ignores.

-Anyway, let's uh Luke, welcome back.
+Anyway, Luke, welcome back.

 Sure.

-So this is the laptop, the infamous laptop we heard that video back in uh in in May, where she threatens the Capitol police with consequences if she doesn't if they don't give it back.
+We heard that video back in May where she threatens the Capitol Police with consequences if they don't give it back.

-And she says very clearly and repeatedly that uh the reason she wants it back is because it's a member's laptop and a member has lost it.
+And she says very clearly and repeatedly that the reason she wants it back is because it's a member's laptop and a member has lost it.

 It was Imram's personal laptop, but it was bought with government funds, but it was his and I've never even seen it.

-Uh and now we find what really happened going back all the way to April.
+And now we find what really happened going back all the way to April.

 You know, why would you go into this little cubby and leave all this very important evidence?